Local Well-Posedness for the Bartnik Stationary Extension Problem near Schwarzschild Spheres

 \subsection{Organization of The Paper}

 In section \ref{stationary-sec}, we provide the necessary background on stationary vacuum spacetimes, the quotient formalism, and the precise formulation of Bartnik boundary data in the stationary setting.
 We also establish notation and review the relevant analytic framework.
 In section \ref{functionspaces-sec}, we introduce the weighted Sobolev and Bochner-measurable function spaces that will be used throughout the analysis, and recall some key properties and embedding results.
-In section \ref{mainthm-sec}, we state the main local well-posedness theorem for the Bartnik stationary extension problem near Schwarzschild spheres, together with the precise function space setting.
+In section \ref{mainthm-sec}, we state the main local well-posedness theorem near coordinate Schwarzschild spheres in $\{ t=0\}$ Schwarzschild slice, together with the precise function space setting.
+We also prove a universal Lorentz-boost transformation law for the Bartnik data under a change of hypersurface through $\partial M$, and deduce as a corollary the corresponding local well-poseness statement near Schwarzschild spheres on any spacelike graph hypersurface in Schwarzschild spacetime.
 In section \ref{reduction-sec}, we reformulate the stationary vacuum Einstein equations in a double geodesic gauge, reducing the system to a coupled elliptic–transport–boundary value problem suitable for analysis in our chosen function spaces.
 In sections \ref{proof-sec}, we present the proof of the main theorem, which proceeds via the implicit function theorem on Banach manifolds.
 This section includes the analysis of the linearized system, the decoupling of the stationary contributions, and uniform estimates for the associated boundary value problems.
 In particular, we analyze in \ref{bvp-sec} the new boundary value problem for the 1-form $\tilde \theta$, establish solvability in the adapted function spaces, and derive the necessary $\ell$-uniform estimates for the spherical harmonic components.